 Charlie Chaplin’s Keystone Shorts (~1914)

 In 1913, while on tour in the United States with a British comedy group, Charlie Chaplin accepted a contract to perform in a series of short silent films for Mark Sennett’s Keystone film company in Los Angeles, California.
-In total, he performed in 36 short films at Keystone, and perhaps the most memorable is Kid At The Auto Races in 1914, in which Chaplin debuts the Tramp character and performs a number of ad-libbed gags around Venice, California.
+In total, he performed in 36 short films at Keystone, and perhaps the most memorable is his second film, Kid At The Auto Races released in 1914, in which Chaplin debuts the Tramp character and performs a number of ad-libbed gags around Venice, California.

 The Birth of a Nation (1915)